Jack M. Barrack Hebrew Academy

-Jack M. Barrack Hebrew Academy is a private, coeducational, college-preparatory and religiously pluralistic Jewish day school for grades 6 through 12, located in Bryn Mawr, Pennsylvania, United States.
+Jack M. Barrack Hebrew Academy is a private, coeducational, college-preparatory and religiously pluralistic Jewish day school, located in Bryn Mawr, Pennsylvania, United States.

 Founded in Center City, Philadelphia in 1946 as Akiba Hebrew Academy, the school renamed itself in 2007.
 It is the oldest pluralistic Jewish secondary school in the United States.

 History

 Center City, Strawberry Mansion and Wynnefield, 1946–1956

 Akiba Hebrew Academy was founded in 1946 by a group of individuals, primarily Conservative rabbis, active in the Philadelphia Jewish community, including Dr. Joseph Levitsky, Har Zion Temple's Rabbi Simon Greenberg, Rabbi Elias Charry, and Dr. Leo L. Honor.
 The school was originally located in rented rooms at the YM & YWHA at Broad and Pine Streets in Center City, Philadelphia.

 The school was founded without a connection to any Jewish denomination.
 According to Dr. Harold Gorvine, Akiba's founders created the school with the view "that all Jewish children – affiliated and non-affiliated – should come together under one roof to study their common Jewish heritage while simultaneously learning to respect all positions...This objective was not intended to blur differences.
 Rather, it was intended to strengthen the Jewish identification of every student without compelling acceptance of one particular interpretation of what is "THE" Jewish way of life."
 To fit this vision, the school took a middle of the ground approach to certain Jewish practices to ensure the school would remain pluralistic.
 For example, no school prayer was required and kippot were only required in Jewish classes.
 The first year consisted of 20 boys and girls.
-The school graduated its first class of 14 students in 1951.
+The school graduated its first class of 14 students in 1951; the first commencement ceremony was held at Temple University's Auditorium at Broad and Berks Streets.

 The founding of Akiba marked a point when enough Jewish leaders believed that Jews had been incorporated into American society that they were willing to create a school solely for Jews.
 The founding of Akiba was met with opposition from some within Philadelphia's Jewish community, particularly from the reform Jewish community.
 Philadelphia Jewish leaders believed in American assimilation through the public school system and judged Jewish day schools to be parochial, un-American, and ghettoizing.
 Philadelphia's Jewish Federation would refuse to fund the institution until 1953.